Public Courses for beginners

 About the Teacher

 Will Dalton's yoga classes quickly became legendary as he grew to be one of the most sought-after yoga teachers first in New York City and then in Los Angeles.
-While living in New York, Will witnessed the infamous terrorist attacks of 11th of September, 2001, and convinced his friend and meditation teacher, Thom Knoles, to come out of retirement to teach meditation where it was most needed: at the epicentre of a city recovering from trauma and havoc.
-The benefit that meditation brought to the need of the time convinced Will to continue to organize courses for Thom in Los Angeles, and then to become a teacher himself.
+While living in New York, Will witnessed the infamous terrorist attacks of 11th of September, 2001, and convinced his friend and meditation teacher, Maharishi Vyasananda, to come out of retirement to teach meditation where it was most needed: at the epicentre of a city recovering from trauma and havoc.
+The benefit that meditation brought to the need of the time convinced Will to continue to organize courses his teacher in Los Angeles, and then to become a teacher himself.
 He completed his training as a Meditation Initiator (instructor) in April 2005, in Rishikesh, in the Indian Himalayas.

 Primary Contact Information